nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/05_Modelling_System_Integration/09_Constructing_Process_View/README.md

 ## Define Rules—What Influences Actions?

 Generally, contracts exist for inter-organization message exchange, which record agreements about responsibilities, regulations, etc. International treaties and statutes further influence this kind of message exchange.
 On the technical as well as statutory level, standards committees regulate rules about data exchange.
-(As an example, we recommend the relevant specification Collaboration-Protocol Profile and Agreement Specification Version 2.0 by ebXML.)
+(As an example, we recommend the relevant specification <b>Collaboration-Protocol Profile and Agreement Specification Version 2.0</b> by ebXML.)

 As another example, we want to mention International Air Transport Association (IATA), which among other things defines messages and their uses for the entire aerospace industry.
 Such agreements are also becoming more frequent within organizations.
 The question is: